 Garbage pickup is done once per week for residential and 3 times per week for commercial/industrial properties that request additional pickups.
 All pickups are done in the evenings.
 Garbage must be contained in a metal or plastic receptacle of not less than 20 inches or more than 30 inches in height, with a base diameter of not less than 15 inches or more than 20 inches with fixed rigid handles and a proper fitted lid.
-Alternately, the use of covered wooden boxes to contain plastic bags or wrapped or boxed refuse will be permitted providing no single item exceeds 75 pounds.
+Alternately, the use of covered wooden boxes to contain plastic bags or wrapped or boxed refuse will be permitted providing no single item exceeds 45 pounds (20 Kilograms).
 All receptacles shall be maintained in a clean sanitary condition.

 - West side of Town